Joe Bruchac

 • Sophie Sénécal dit Laframboise (c.1816–1891)

-• Funnel line: 50 (provisional).
+• Funnel line: 50 (Provisional).
 Total: 1

 • Residence: Alsigonticoke/Saint-François-du-Lac / Pierreville, Yamaska County, Quebec